-The Connecticut Sex Offender Registry can be accessed at the following website: http://sheriffalerts.com/cap\main.php?office=54567

-The Campus Sex Crimes Prevention Act, effective 10/28/02, requires states to notify recognized campus law enforcement agencies concerning the enrollment or employment of registered sex offenders at an institution of higher education.
-In addition to the above notice to the State of CT, all sex offenders are required to deliver written notice of their status as a sex offender to the University's Police Department no later than three (3) business days prior to their enrollment in, employment with, volunteering at or residence in the University.
+The Connecticut Sex Offender Registry can be accessed at the following website: http://sheriffalerts.com/cap_main.php?office=54567 as a sex offender to the University's Police Department no later than three (3) business days prior to their enrollment in, employment with, volunteering at or residence in the University.
 Such notification may be disseminated by the University to, and for the safety and well-being of, the campus community, and may be considered by the University for enrollment and discipline purposes.